hyperspy/hyperspy/doc/user_guide/getting_started.rst

 if the object is single spectrum or an image one window will appear when calling the plot method.

-If the object is a 2D or 3D spectrum image two figures will appear, one containing a plot of the spectrum at the current coordinates and the other an image of the spectrum image summed over its spectral dimension if 2D or an image with the spectral dimension in the x-axis e.g see :ref:`2d_SI` and :ref:`1d_SI`.
+If the object is a 1D or 2D spectrum-image (i.e. with 2 or 3 dimensions when including energy) two figures will appear, one containing a plot of the spectrum at the current coordinates and the other an image of the data summed over its spectral dimension if 2D or an image with the spectral dimension in the x-axis if 1D:

 .. _2d_SI: